schwatter/e2Fhem/README.md

 ## Installation

 Enigma2
-- push all files except folder Jsonlist to : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
+- push all files to : /usr/lib/enigma2/python/Plugins/Extensions/fhem/

 Server
 - JsonList2 only is now working.
-- copy 98_JsonList.pm to server is no longer necessary.
+- See section --> "Device Specific Info"

 ## How To